Categories: Uncategorized

 Geofencing, Loyalty, and the Language of Personalization

 Every customer journey starts with context.
 The place they stand, the language they speak, and the moment they choose to open your app all shape what happens next.
 In mobile experiences, that context has become more valuable than ever.
-Geofencing and multi-language support are no longer advanced features.
-They are signals that you understand your users.
+Geofencing and multi-language support are no longer advanced features — they are signals that you understand your users.

 Why Location and Language Matter